quoc-jordan-an/Personal-Website/index.md

 ---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-title: Your Website
+title: Jordan An
-author: Your Name Here
-description: "A quick website description"
+author: Jordan An
+description: "I like to eat"
-layout: default
+layout: home
-permalink: /
 ---